tenstorrent/tt-low-level-documentation/data_movement_doc/perf_plots/Performance Plots.md

 ##### With Loopback

 ![One to All Multicast Linked 5x5 Packet Sizes with Loopback](./wormhole_b0/images/One%20to%20All%20Multicast%20Linked%205x5%20Packet%20Sizes%20with%20Loopback.png)
-To view these results in a table, refer to the relevant [Markdown file](./wormhole_b0/csv/One%20to%20All%20Multicast%20Linked%205x5%20Packet%20Sizes%20with%20Loopback.csv).
+To view these results in a table, refer to the relevant [csv](./wormhole_b0/csv/One%20to%20All%20Multicast%20Linked%205x5%20Packet%20Sizes%20with%20Loopback.csv).

 ##### Without Loopback

 ![One to All Multicast Linked 5x5 Packet Sizes without Loopback](./wormhole_b0/images/One%20to%20All%20Multicast%20Linked%205x5%20Packet%20Sizes%20without%20Loopback.png)
-To view these results in a table, refer to the relevant [Markdown file](./wormhole_b0/csv/One%20to%20All%20Multicast%20Linked%205x5%20Packet%20Sizes%20without%20Loopback.csv).
+To view these results in a table, refer to the relevant [csv](./wormhole_b0/csv/One%20to%20All%20Multicast%20Linked%205x5%20Packet%20Sizes%20without%20Loopback.csv).

 This test sends to a medium grid using linked multicast.
 Linked causes path reserve to be done only once for all transactions, as such performance approaches theoretical.
 As the grid size increases, the number of write acks increases which degrades bandwidth.
 Posted multicasts do not have this issue, however it is not safe to use posted multicast due to a hardware bug.